Endyrian/pentomino-solver/README.md

 ## Usage

 To use, run your created executable in the command line.
 You should see periodic statements printed out to indicate progress.
 Upon completion, a list of all possible solutions should be printed.

-WARNING: This program uses a brute force approach and is estimated to take approximately 18 months to run in its current state.